arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # Examples {#Examples}

 Lines sent by the client are preceded by C:, lines sent by the server by S:.
-Each example starts with the IMAP banner issued when the client connects, and generally contains only those capabilities required by the example itself, omitting even required capabilities such as OBJECTID, JMAPACCESS and STARTTLS.
+Each example starts with the IMAP banner issued by the server on connection, and generally abbreviates the capability lists to what's required by the example itself.

+Real connections use longer capability lists, much longer AUTHENTICATE arguments and of course use TLS.
+These examples focus on JMAPACCESS, though.

 Example 1.
 A client connects, sees that SASL OAUTH is available, and authenticates in that way.